Javascript Madness Intro

 Note that there is some disagreement about whether or not there should be a click event for middle buttons and older versions of Opera were broken, but otherwise things are pretty sensible.

 Now let's turn our attention to double-clicks.
-Even if you just want to treat double-clicks as two consecutive clicks, you need to pay attention to the weirdnesses here, because strange things happen in many browsers when two clicks happen to be close enough together to register as a double click.
-Here's what we see with a double click on the left mouse button:
+Even if you just want to treat double-clicks as two consecutive clicks, you need to pay attention to the weirdnesses here, because strange things happened in many older browsers when two clicks happen to be close enough together to register as a double-click.
+Here's what we see with a double-click on the left mouse button:

 Opera ≥ 9.10